-This study has been following approximately 200 kindergarten-aged children (~5 years old) with and without behavioral problems (e.g., ADHD, oppositional defiant disorder) since 2016.
-The primary purpose of the study is to examine how neurobiological (i.e., temperament, genetics) and environmental factors independently and jointly influence variation in early childhood self-control and reward sensitivity, two key constructs within the NIMH Research Domains Criteria (RDoC).
+This study followed approximately 200 kindergarten-aged children (~5 years old) with and without behavioral problems (e.g., ADHD, oppositional defiant disorder) from 2016 to 2020.
+The primary purpose of the study was to examine how neurobiological (i.e., temperament, genetics) and environmental factors independently and jointly influence variation in early childhood self-control and reward sensitivity, two key constructs within the NIMH Research Domains Criteria (RDoC).
 Self-control and reward sensitivity are highly heritable, multifactorial constructs with cross-cutting associations to externalizing disorders, such as oppositional defiant disorder, conduct disorder, and attention-deficit/hyperactivity disorder.
-Yet, not all children with deficiencies in these traits develop externalizing problems.
-The study utilizes a developmental psychopathology framework to examine the neurobiological and environmental factors that underlie these traits, and to determine how variation across these factors may uniquely “set the stage” for behavioral development.
-We also developed a new ecological momentary assessment tool (i.e., Mobile Survey of Parent-Child Dynamics; MSPCD) to measure daily variations in parent-child dynamics (see Li & Lansford, 2018).
+Yet, not all children with impairments in these traits develop externalizing problems.
+The study utilized a developmental psychopathology framework to examine the neurobiological and environmental factors that underlie these traits, and to determine how variation across these factors may uniquely “set the stage” for behavioral development.
+We also developed an ecological momentary assessment tool (i.e., Mobile Survey of Parent-Child Dynamics; MSPCD) to measure daily variations in parent-child dynamics (see image below, from Li & Lansford, 2018).

 Representative articles: